 Dr. Coyle’s career reflects a deep commitment to the advancement of the profession of optometry in a number of diverse ways.
 She is a contributing editor for Primary Care Optometry News, a Fellow in the American Academy of Optometry and a Diplomate in the Section on Cornea and Contact Lenses.
 Dr. Coyle is also a Diplomate of the American Board of Optometry, and a Distinguished Practitioner and Fellow in the National Academies of Practice.
 Dr. Coyle was the first woman President of the Association of Schools and Colleges of Optometry for two terms (2013-2015) and for five years was the Chair of the Oregon Optometric Physicians Association Advocacy Committee.
-She currently serves on the Board of Directors of the American Academy of Optometry, chairs the ASCO Government Affairs Committee, and is on the board of Women in Optometry.
-She is also a Past-Chair of the Association of Contact Lens Educators and has been a proud member of the American Optometric Association for 30 years.
+She currently serves on the Board of Directors of the American Academy of Optometry, chairs the ASCO Fundraising Committee, and is on the Executive Committee of Vision2020 USA.
+She is also a Past-Chair of the Association of Contact Lens Educators and has been a proud member of the American Optometric Association for over 30 years.

 Dr. Coyle has been recognized frequently as an exceptional educator and optometrist.
 She was named one of Vision Monday’s 50 Most Influential Women in Optical in 2006, and received the 2010 Clarence G. Carkner Oregon Optometrist of the Year award.
 In 2018 she received a Theia Award of Excellence in Education from Women in Optometry.